Home H - panel (Right Side) - The Picture

 The form of the rune x-Rune reminds us of the footprints of waterfowl in mud or snow, birds whose shape she adopts to fly from battlefield to battlefield.
 And very significantly – according to the SOED – elk used to be the word for the ‘Wild Swan’ [lat.
 Cygnus ferus (16th century)] and the ‘Wild Goose’ [lat.Anas anser (19th century)], both the kind of birds Woden/Oðinn’s daughters prefer to adopt.
 Moreover elk refers to the kind of yew (a.e. eoh, 13th rune of the fuþorc ), from which arrow shafts and bows were made, the Valkyrie’s media to have her warrior sent to Valhalla’s battlegrounds.

-She acted, swa hir i erta e gisgraf „as Erta had imposed on her."
-If Erta is the eorþan modor , the Earth Mother , then the lines from the Runic Poem (sound ‚ea’, g1-Rune (ear ) referring to ‘earth’ , archaic OE. < ear fit to the event here: "The Earth is horrible toevery knight, when the corpse quickly begins to cool and is laid in the bosom of the dark earth.
-Property declines, happiness passes away and conveneants are broken,” Just as it is said by: "særden sorgæ and sefa tornæ” which refers to the "grief and distress” for those, who are left behind.
+She acted, swa hir i erta e gisgraf „as Erta had imposed on her.“ If Erta is the "eorþan modor ", the Earth Mother , then the lines from the Runic Poem on the rune G-Rune (EA) referring to ‘earth’ fit to the event here: “The Earth is horrible to every knight, when the corpse quickly begins to cool and is laid in the bosom of the dark earth.
+Property declines, happiness passes away and conveneants are broken,” Just as it is said by: “særden sorgæ and sefa tornæ” which refers to the “grief and distress” for those, who are left behind.

-Let us have a closer look at the three words that are filled into this carving:
+Let us have a closer look at the three tituli that are filled into this carving:

 risci means "rush", which is the same as (in the Runic Poem) elk sedge, which stands for the rune x-Rune or k-Rune, thus designating the Valkyrie florally, just as in the Welund picture.
+Also the Runic Poem points into this direction: "(the elk-sedge) ... grows in the water and makes a ghastly wound, covering with blood every warrior who touches it."
 It is also the kind of yew of which bows are made and it stands for the white swan (OED), one form of valkyrian appearance.
 But risci also means 'twig' (Ger.
 Reis).

 wudu could refer to the site, the "grove", which would make little sense as it is depicted, but can also be understood as the frequently used poetic name for "spear" (Pollington, Warrior , p.
 101).
 The runic symbol x-Rune of the war-helping sigwif, the Valkyrie, is often found carved into spears.